 - 13.1.1 Any form of aerodynamic device or variation in body shape that may be construed as an aerodynamic device to provide extra down force or decrease drag is not allowed. - 13.1.2 Front bush bars may be fitted.
 Vehicles may be fitted with a form of rear bumper to protect against rear impacts.

-No racing vehicle may have any forward or rearward protruding metal parts past the front and rear most transverse metal structure. - 13.1.3 Skid plates may be added to protect steering, suspension, engine, transmission, diff housings and fuel tanks.
+No racing vehicle may have any forward or rearward protruding metal parts past the front and rear most transverse metal structure.

+- 13.1.3 Skid plates may be added to protect steering, suspension, engine, transmission, diff housings and fuel tanks.
 These skid plates may only be made of steel, aluminium alloy or composite.
-Refer 13.1.9 ii). - 13.1.4 Additional fluid coolers may be added for engine oil, transmission oil, differential oil and power steering fluid. - 13.1.5 Mud flaps fitted to competing vehicles may be fitted behind the front and/or rear wheels only, may not be wider than 40cm and must be more than 100mm above the ground stationary, ready to race. - 13.1.6 Bush deflector bars or cables may be added between the front fenders and the cab roof. - 13.1.7 Side protection bars may be added provided they do not protrude past the overall width of the vehicle. - 13.1.8 Vehicles must be fitted with sturdy towing eyes front and rear, in a visible and accessible position, painted red or orange. - 13.1.9 i) Titanium or magnesium materials are not allowed, unless they are fitted as standard parts on the homologated production vehicle. - ii) Carbon fibre and Kevlar materials are not allowed other than for specific aesthetic use only, e.g. one layer for dashboard panels, air cleaner assemblies, air ducts, inner door closure panels, selected body panels. - Multi layers of Kevlar may be used for genuine stone protection areas. - 13.1.10 No traction-, launch- or vector control, ABS, or any closed-loop electronic control system whatsoever, except engine management may be used.

-- 13.1.11 Air cleaner system free and position free.
+Refer 13.1.9 ii). - 13.1.4 Additional fluid coolers may be added for engine oil, transmission oil, differential oil and power steering fluid. - 13.1.5 Mud flaps fitted to competing vehicles may be fitted behind the front and/or rear wheels only, may not be wider than 40cm and must be more than 100mm above the ground stationary, ready to race. - 13.1.6 Bush deflector bars or cables may be added between the front fenders and the cab roof. - 13.1.7 Side protection bars may be added provided they do not protrude past the overall width of the vehicle. - 13.1.8 Vehicles must be fitted with sturdy towing eyes front and rear, in a visible and accessible position, painted red or orange. - 13.1.9 i) Titanium or magnesium materials are not allowed, unless they are fitted as standard parts on the homologated production vehicle. - Carbon fibre and Kevlar materials are not allowed other than for specific aesthetic use only, e.g. one layer for dashboard panels, air cleaner assemblies, air ducts, inner door closure panels, selected body panels. - Multi layers of Kevlar may be used for genuine stone protection areas. - 13.1.10 No traction-, launch- or vector control, ABS, or any closed-loop electronic control system whatsoever, except engine management may be used. - 13.1.11 Air cleaner system free and position free.
 Should air be passed through the passenger compartment only a pipe with a maximum diameter of 110mm may be used.
 Restrictors must be in the engine compartment.
 Refer Art 3.2 - 13.1.12 An on-board tyre "deflation/inflation system" may not be used. - 13.1.13 An on-board vehicle jacking system may not be used. - 13.1.14 Telemetry is not permitted, but on board data logging is allowed. - 13.1.15 Fasteners used throughout the vehicle are free and production fasteners may be replaced by alternatives.
 Ferrous materials only. - 13.1.16 On-board fire protection system is recommended for all vehicles competing in this class.
-Refer Art 6. - 13.1.17 The use of electronic devices for communication (two-way radios/cell phones/intercoms) and route finding (odometers/GPS/Rally computers) purposes are allowed. - 13.1.18 The vehicle shall be constructed to accommodate a crew of two. - 13.1.19 Tyres: Each Production vehicle competitor in Classes T and S will be allowed a maximum of six (6) new Commission Approved tyres, and/or previously raced tyres per event competed in.
-(Twelve (12) new and/or previously raced tyres for Marathon Events).
-The Pirelli competition tyre will be allowed, but restricted to four (4) new tyres per event and eight (8) new and/or previously raced tyres for Marathon Events.
-If requested by the organisers, the new tyres must be presented, mounted on rims, to the Technical Delegate who will issue markers to be applied to the tyres by the teams.
+Refer Art 6. - 13.1.17 The use of electronic devices for communication (two-way radios/cell phones/intercoms) purposes are allowed.